There are now 3 possible online modes for units:

 - Contact hours

-- This unit is available both on campus and to students studying online.
-Each week all students work through one hour of online material (approx.) and attend three hours of language classes (1 x 1-hour language class and 1 x 2-hour language class).
-Classes will be attended either on campus or via Zoom.
+- This unit is available both on campus and to students studying fully online.
+Each week all students work through one hour of online material (approx.) and attend three hours of interactive language classes (1 x 1-hour language class and 1 x 2-hour language class).
+Classes will be attended either on campus or via MS Teams.

 Students do not need to purchase any texts for this unit.
 All materials will be provided via the LMS.